rclone/rclone/docs/content/flags.md

       --gphotos-auth-url string                      Auth server URL
       --gphotos-client-id string                     OAuth Client Id
       --gphotos-client-secret string                 OAuth Client Secret
-      --gphotos-encoding MultiEncoder                This sets the encoding for the backend (default Slash,CrLf,InvalidUtf8,Dot)
-      --gphotos-include-archived                     Also view and download archived media --gphotos-read-only                            Set to make the Google Photos backend read only --gphotos-read-size                            Set to read the size of media items
+      --gphotos-encoding MultiEncoder                The encoding for the backend (default Slash,CrLf,InvalidUtf8,Dot) --gphotos-include-archived                     Also view and download archived media --gphotos-read-only                            Set to make the Google Photos backend read only --gphotos-read-size                            Set to read the size of media items